 This page introduces the various technologies that Altium is developing to bring the ECAD and MCAD design domains together.

 Altium's PCB editor is a true, 3D design space, where the designer can easily toggle between the 2D and 3D display modes.
 Component models can be created in the PCB library editor from a set of simple 3D shapes.
 Or accurate 3D models can be imported in a variety of formats, including STEP and Parasolid.

 As well as importing models of the components, the designer can also import the product case, and 3D clearance checking can be performed (hover the cursor over the image).
 For a rigid-flex design, the board can be interactively folded, ideal for performing clearance checking of the folded board in its final state.
 The completed board can also be exported in the 3D STEP or Parasolid formats, ready to load into your MCAD software.

-Building on the need to provide a more powerful approach to ECAD-MCAD design, Altium CoDesigner delivers direct ECAD-to-MCAD design transfer to and from your supported MCAD software.
+And if you need a more tightly coupled approach to ECAD-MCAD design that does not require transferring files, then check out Altium CoDesigner - it delivers direct ECAD-to-MCAD design transfer to and from your MCAD software.

 ► Learn more about The 3D Advantage in ECAD-MCAD Integration

 Working between the electronic and mechanical design domains brings unique challenges.
 Small and complex product enclosures that house multiple, irregular shaped printed circuit boards - to successfully design these products the ECAD and MCAD designers must be able to fluidly pass design changes back and forth between their design domains.